The onshore part of the Viking Link project is known as the UK Onshore Scheme.

 More information on how we selected these sites is available in our UK Onshore Scheme: Preferred Sites Selection Report and details of the issues raised during the consultation and how they have been taken into account can be found in our UK Onshore Scheme: Phase 1 Consultation Feedback Report (Volume 1 - Introduction and Approach; Volume 2 - Feedback; Volume 3 - Appendices).

-Preferred cable route corridor options between preferred landfall and converter station sites
+Cable route corridor options between proposed landfall and converter station sites

-We identified two broad route corridor options (purple and orange route corridors) where we might route the direct current underground cables between the preferred landfall and converter station sites.
-From Monday 5 September until Friday 14 October 2016, we held a Phase 2 consultation to ask local residents, landowners, farmers and other stakeholders for their views on these cable route corridor options and to see if there is anything else we needed to consider when deciding a preferred cable route.
+We identified two broad route corridor options (purple and orange route corridors) for the DC underground cables between the landfall and converter station sites.
+From Monday 5 September until Friday 14 October 2016, we held a Phase 2 consultation to ask local residents, landowners, farmers and other stakeholders for their views on these cable route corridor options and to see if there is anything else we needed to consider when deciding the proposed cable route.

-After careful consideration of all the information and feedback provided along with the environmental and technical information available, the purple corridor has been selected as the preferred cable route corridor for the underground cables between the preferred landfall and converter station sites as shown on the map below.
+After careful consideration of all the information and feedback provided along with the environmental and technical information available, the purple corridor was selected as the proposed cable route corridor for the underground cables between the landfall and converter station sites as shown on the map below.

 - Avoids larger settlements which will help to reduce potential construction impacts